-XO class consists of inline overhead valve (OHV), inline flathead and flathead V8 (except Ford & Mercury) and V-12 passenger car and pickup truck (or the same engine design family, 4.N 1959 or earlier design, up to 325 original cid.
+XO class consists of inline overhead valve (OHV), inline flathead and flathead V8 (except Ford & Mercury) and V-12 passenger car and pickup truck (or the same engine design family, Section 4.N) 1959 year design or earlier , up to 325 original cid.
 In the spirit of the class, XO engines shall be typical of those run at the Southern California Dry Lakes in the late 1940s and early 1950s.
 Examples include Chevrolet, GMC, Hudson, Packard, Buick, Lincoln and Cadillac and the Holden Grey engine.